rmosolgo/graphql-ruby/guides/errors/overview.md

 In your own schema, you can add to the `"errors"` key by raising `GraphQL::ExecutionError` (or subclasses of it) in your code.
 Read more in the {% internal_link "Execution Errors guide", "/errors/execution_errors" %}.

+## Handled Errors

+A schema can be configured to handle certain errors during field execution with handlers that you give it, using `rescue_from`.
+Read more in the {% internal_link "Error Handling guide", "/errors/error_handling" %}.

 ## Unhandled Errors (Crashes)

 When a `raise`d error is not `rescue`d, the GraphQL query crashes entirely and the surrounding code (like a Rails controller) must handle the exception.